-For its third consecutive year, the Anapolis Film Festival (AFF) brings great cinema to the Chesapeake with an incredible line-up of independent films.
-Building on the success of last year's event, the city-wide Annapolis Film Festival (AFF) will once again attract thousands of guests to enjoy 70-plus films, documentaries, narratives and shorts, from around the world from March 26 through March 29, 2015.
+For its fourth consecutive year, the Anapolis Film Festival (AFF) brings great cinema to the Chesapeake with an incredible line-up of independent films.
+Building on the success of last year's event, the city-wide Annapolis Film Festival (AFF) will once again attract thousands of guests to enjoy 70-plus films, documentaries, narratives and shorts, from around the world from March 31st through April 3rd, 2016.
 Moviegoers can stroll from venue to venue or catch a free City Circulator trolley to see some of the world's smartest and edgiest just-released films.

 Annapolis Film Festival adult tickets are $12; senior and student tickets are $8.
 The four-day Festival Passes are currently $95 but will increase to $105 March 1.
 Four-day student passes are $40.
 All four-day passes include the Opening Night film, the After Party and unlimited films and panel discussions.
 One-day festival passes are available for $40.
 Festival Passes can be purchased at www.annapolisfilmfestival.com.
 There are a limited number of passes available, once sold out, they are gone.
 Tickets will be available online after March 1 when the full schedule is released on the website.
 Visit the website for times and locations of all events.
 Up-to-the-minute changes in schedule can be followed on the AFF Facebook Fanpage and Twitter.
 For more information, subscribe to our weekly e-blast by signing up on the website.